section-engineering-education/engineering-education/articles/introduction-to-r/index.md

 The general syntax is name of the variable, followed by`$`, followed by the name assigned: `name_of_the_list_variable$name_assigned_to_element`.

 ### Conclusion
-With the concept of lists, we have learned the basics of R programming.
+In this article, we have learned the basics of R programming.
 It is a potent tool used extensively in the data science community.
 Try out the code given to gain maximum value from the tutorial.
+Also, try out [Repl.it](https://repl.it/languages/rlang) and use it often.
+It provides hassle-free access to faster experimentation and prototyping.